pearsonlab/pearsonlab.github.io/learning.md

 - Use whatever the people around you are using.
 It's frustrating enough to learn programming; take advantage of local expertise to help you.
 If you're struggling to learn functions and `if` statements, that can be done in pretty much any modern language, and the concepts will carry over to most others.
 - That said, here's my order of preference:
     1. **Python**: Because everything.
 Python is used for scripting, building and scraping websites, and pretty much anything else where performance isn't critical.
 It is also the *de facto* standard in data science and machine learning.
 It's also comparatively easy to learn.
 Python is the new BASIC.
 What's more, Python skills actually help on a resume.
 I'll talk more about recommended packages/setup [below](#python-for-data-science)
     1. **Julia**: This is mostly idiosyncratic to me.
-As I've written [elsewhere](../blog/2016/07/13/investing-in-julia.html), I think Julia has a very bright future in scientific computing, though at the time of this writing (June 2018), it's still in development.
+As I've written [elsewhere](../blog/2016/07/13/investing-in-julia.html), I think Julia has a very bright future in scientific computing, though at the time of this writing (September 2021), the language has stabilized but mindshare is only growing slowly.
 Why Julia?
 Because it has the ease of use of interpreted languages like Python with a performance closer to C or FORTRAN.
 The downside is that the ecosystem of packages and other niceties surrounding the language is newer and thus comparatively weaker than you might find with Python or R.
     1. **R**: I use R a lot for data analysis.
 I use R the language only in passing.
 The R ecosystem is fantastic, and statisticians code, think, and publish in R. If you're using anything else, the statistical methods available to you take a big hit.
 Plotting and data wrangling are also top-notch.
 I recommend [RStudio](https://www.rstudio.com/) plus [everything](https://www.tidyverse.org/) [by](http://r4ds.had.co.nz/) [Hadley Wickham](http://adv-r.had.co.nz/).
     1. **Matlab**: If you must.
 Matlab is pervasive in neuroscience and engineering, and it provides a decent ecosystem (professionally supported toolboxes, a decent IDE and debugger) out of the box.
 Provided, that is, your institution pays the substantial price tag.
 My complaints about Matlab mostly center on: (a) its painful ergonomics as a programming language[^matlab_woes] (I just don't find it fun to use); and (b) its absence in the software and data science industries (Matlab skills don't mean much when applying to those jobs).